Working Papers

 with Alex Butler and Derrick Liang

 Presentations.
-Federal Reserve Bank of Chicago (2025); Rice University Finance Breakfast Club (2025)
+Federal Reserve Bank of Chicago (2025), Rice University's Finance Breakfast Club (2025)

 Creditor Rights, Debtholder Conflicts, and Fragile Borrowers [Paper] [Slides]